 If you’re trying to get potential customers to pay attention to your store — or repeat customers to come back — your thoughts will naturally gravitate toward a sale.
-And why not?
-Promotions make you look generous while making shoppers more likely to buy.

-Let’s give you a head start on finding the types of promotions that work best for you.
 Today we’ll look at different types of sales you can try in your online store, plus the WooCommerce extensions that make each one possible.

 From product bundles to flash sales to members-only discounts, here are 10 ideas chosen just for you.